 ALBANY, N.Y. — No more Mr. Nice Guy for Bryan Kehl.

-This year the second-year linebacker wants to be known as a nasty, fierce, intimidator.
+This year the second-year linebacker, and former BYU star, wants to be known as a nasty, fierce, intimidator.
 Now all he has to do is stop smiling when he talks about it.

 "In college I was not a physical, bash-'em, smash-'em linebacker," Kehl said.
 "I was speed, quickness, agility, finesse.
 Shake blockers rather than run through them.
 And it worked for me.
 I made a lot of plays in college doing that."